bethesirius/ChosunTruck/README.md

 <img src=http://russellsstewart.com/s/tensorbox/tensorbox_output.jpg></img>

+Tensorflow == 0.10 currently required.
+Version supporting >= 0.11 is in the works.

 TensorBox is a simple framework for training neural networks to detect objects in images.
 Training requires a json file (e.g. [here](http://russellsstewart.com/s/tensorbox/test_boxes.json)) containing a list of images and the bounding boxes in each image.